2017 WDAA World Show Information

 |Right now, there is no qualification process for the WDAA World Championship Show.
 We welcome everyone to attend the largest Western Dressage Show in the country.|

-WDAA is moving forward with planning for their 2017 World Championship Show at the Lazy E on September 28–30 and October 1, 2017.
-Plan to join us all there for the next big WDAA party!WORLD SHOW INFORMATION
+Come join us for our 2017 World Championship Show at the Lazy E on September 28–30 and October 1, 2017.
+Plan to join us all there for the next big WDAA party!WORLD SHOW INFORMATION WDAA WORLD SHOW PRIZELIST WDAA WORLD SHOW SPONSORSHIP OPPORTUNITIES

 Reflections on the 2016 World Show – by Ellen Dibella